champsing/Ragecraft-IV-resourcepack/readme/README.md

 ## How to translate the Map
 In this version of the Map, the original version and translated versions are seperated.
 You need to download a modified version of the Map containing translation json keys to get the translation.: [CLICK HERE TO DOWNLOAD]()

-<mark style = "color:red";>IMPORTANT！！！Your game progress in the original version CAN'T BE MIGRATED to the translation version！！！ because we use a modified version of the Map.
-PLEASE OPEN THE WORLD IN A DIFFERENT
+IMPORTANT！！！Your game progress in the original version CAN'T BE MIGRATED to the translation version！！！ because we use a modified version of the Map. **PLEASE OPEN THE WORLD IN A DIFFERENT SAVE OR FOLDER！！！**
- SAVE OR FOLDER！！！</mark>

 If you need to update the translation file, all you need to do is replace `\%AppData%\Roaming\.minecraft\saves\[1.20.1] Ragecraft IV - by heliceo & Suso - v<版本>\resources.zip` with a newer `resource.zip`.